Acanthoscelides obtectus: Life cycle

 Bean weevils develop and feed upon leguminous plants.
 Adult bean weevils hibernate inside the seeds or seed pods of these plants.
 Adults emerge from hibernation in April to mate.
 Female bean weevils lay eggs onto seed pods, or into them by chewing holes, in groups of 2 to 20 eggs.
 A single female can lay up to 200 eggs. but 40 is average fecundity.
 Egg development can take 30 to 45 days before a 1st instar larvae merges.
 After approximately 3 days the larvae then moults and becomes a second instar larvae which then begin to consume the seed, with the larval stage lasting 3 to 3 1/2 weeks in total.
 The larvae then pupates inside the seed, taking 9 to 29 days.
 The life cycle of a single generation takes from 100 to 110 days.
 If the seeds are stored in a warm place multiple generations can be produced one after another.

 Distribution and habitat

-Bean weevils are originally native to Central America, however grain shipments at the end of the 19th century introduced the species to Europe where it subsequently spread around the globe.
+Bean weevils are originally native to northern South America, however grain shipments at the end of the 19th century introduced the species to Europe where it subsequently spread around the globe.
 It is now found in Europe, Asia, North and South America, Africa, Australia and elsewhere.

 The species favours warmer climates, with the most favourable temperatures being 27–29 °C for adults, 24–27 °C for larvae, and 22–26 °C for pupa.
-Temperatures higher or lower than this can cause a decrease in the number of eggs lain and they are very vulnerable to temperatures below 0 °C. This limits the species to how far north it can spread, and is found only as far north as northern Lithuania, with some being found in south-west Siberia.
+Temperatures higher or lower than this can cause a decrease in the number of eggs laid and they are very vulnerable to temperatures below 0 °C. This limits the species to how far north it can spread, and is found only as far north as northern Lithuania, with some being found in south-west Siberia.

 As parasite host

-A number of parasitoid wasp are associated with the bean weevil larvae.
+A number of parasitoid wasps are associated with the bean weevil larvae.